Commensurators of normal subgroups of lattices: Introduction

 We study the kernel $N$ of this map in several steps.
 First we quotient by the normal closure $C$ (in $L$) of $\overline{\Gamma}\cap N$, and we show that $L/C\to H$ is (up to finite index) a central extension (Subsection \ref{sec:restrict}).
 Then we study the (continuous) cohomology class of this extension in $H^2(H,N/C)$, and we show it must be torsion.
 This readily implies that $N/C$ must be finite (Section \ref{sec:abquot}).

 Finally, in Section \ref{sec:end}, we use a direct argument to show that $C$ is compact and since $N/C$ is finite, $N$ is also compact.
-This immediately implies that $\Lambda/\Gamma$ is finite.
+This readily implies that $\Lambda/\Gamma$ is finite.

 In Section \ref{sec:char+}, we discuss the required modifications for the proof in positive characteristic.
 The proof is largely the same, except where we use finite generation of $\Lambda$.
-Instead, we use a structural result of Lubotzky that such a lattice is a free product of a free subgroup and lattices in unipotent groups.
+Instead, we use a structural result of Lubotzky that in positive characteristic, a nonuniform lattice is a free product of a free subgroup and lattices in unipotent groups.
 This description is precise enough that it allows us to circumvent the use of finite generation.

 In Section \ref{sec:venky} we establish a technical result on subgroups of $S$-arithmetic lattices, which generalizes a result of Venkataramana (with essentially the same proof).
+This result is used in the proof of the Main Theorem \ref{thm:main}.

+Finally, in Section \ref{sec:reducible}, we use the Main Theorem to deduce its generalization to reducible lattices.